 Clarifying Information - WAC 388-454-0006

-The background check must be completed and reviewed on an adult who is acting In Loco Parentis without court-ordered custody before approving TANF/SFA for the unrelated or distantly related a child.when no adult in the household is related to the child and the adult does not have court ordered custody.
+The background check must be completed and reviewed on an adult how is acting In LocoParentis without court ordered custody before approving TANF/SFA for the unrelated or distantly related child.

 What is a Certificate of Parental Improvement?